 The Regents of the University of California and each of their Representatives, consultants, officers, agents, employees, and each of their Representative's consultants, regardless of whether or not identified in the Contract Documents or to the Design Builder in writing, will be included as additional insureds on the policy of the Design Builder and each Subcontractor for and relating to Work performed by the Design Builder and each Subcontractor.

-The Design Builder shall provide status as an additional insured during the course of construction, until the earliest of the following occurs: the Project attains final completion as defined in Article 9.8.1, the date a Notice of Cessation is filed for the Contract, or the date the Contract is terminated pursuant to Article 13.
+The Design Builder shall provide status as an additional insured during the course of construction, until the earliest of the following occurs: the Project attains final completion as defined in Article 9.8.1, the date a Notice of Cessation is filed for the Contract, the date in which notice of early termination is filed for the UCIP, or the date the Contract is terminated pursuant to Article 13.
 Such additional insured provision(s) or endorsement(s) shall be attached to and stated on the Certificates of Insurance.